rsnodgrass/hass-lunos/README.md

 no electrical inspection should be required for the install and wiring of this to a LUNOS Universal Controller.

 Two WeMo Makers are required.
-The WeMo relay contacts should be connected to the LUNOS Universal Controller as shown in the following diagram.
+The WeMo relay contacts should be connected to the LUNOS Universal Controller as shown in the following diagram and with the switch type configured in WeMo software to be in Toggle mode.

-### Advanced Electricans Only
+### Advanced Relays (Electricans Only)

 To meet code requirements, 120V circuits must be separated from any low-voltage circuit.
 These approaches are for advanced users only: